 Type of School No. of Classes No. of ST

-(iii) Hearing impairment 1 ST by offsetting ; 1 of the TAST
+(iii) Hearing impairment 1 ST by offsetting

 pos ts

 4. Physiotherapist and Artisan

 - (a) Schools for children with physical disability and severe mental handicap may appoint 0.5 physiotherapist for every 15 students and one artisan to support every two physiotherapists. - (b) The Staff Structure for Physiotherapist (PT) should be as follows: